EvgeniyBuzmakov/JavaRush/README.md

 # JavaRush
-JavaRush tasks and examples from study materials.
+JavaRush tasks and development of code examples from study materials.